An Approach to Creative Writing Short Courses

 Tuesday: Cherry Potts is the author of two collections of short stories, Mosaic of Air and Tales Told Before Cockcrow.
 She owns Arachne Press, and is the editor of four short story anthologies including Award Winning Weird Lies, and a poetry anthology.
 She runs South London live literature event, The Story Sessions, and writes reviews for The Short Review.
 She is currently gearing up to curate a one day literature and music festival at the winter solstice.

-Thursday: Amy Prior has an MA in Creative and Life Writing from Goldsmiths, University of London.
-She specialises in short fiction, life writing and creative non-fiction.
-She works on the writing programme at various institutions, including Central St Martins College of Art and Design.
+Thursday: Amy Prior has an MA in Creative and Life Writing from Goldsmiths (University of London), as well as a BA in Cinema (University Of London).
+She currently specialises in short fiction and life writing.
+She works on writing programmes at various institutions, including Central St Martin's and universities.
+She has worked on both sides of the Atlantic, gaining numerous writing awards.

 Applicants must be proficient in written and spoken English.